This section is specially designed for our readers to have a glimpse of what is in store from the pens of Rory and Virginia – enjoy!

 “Jin, have his body delivered, in plain sight, to his family.
 It will send a signal to them and all those who worked for Nguyen that they shouldn’t cross the Red Lotus.”

 “Yes,” agreed General Syvongsay, “the African game reserves are full of rhino.
 It doesn’t take much to kill a rhino, believe me, I’ve done it.
-All you need is a decent rifle and you can almost walk right up to them—it’s like taking candy from a kid.
+All you need is a decent rifle and you can almost walk right up to them—they can’t see you until it’s too late for them.
 It should be easy to equip some locals who could be in and out of a reserve before the authorities could even wake up.”

-“So now that Mr. Nguyen has left our ranks, who can we recruit to run our affairs locally in Mozambique and South Africa? “
+“So now that Mr. Nguyen has left our ranks, we must recruit someone to run our affairs locally in Mozambique and South Africa.”